 The graduate faculty will select one student at the conclusion of the spring semester as the Graduate Research Award winner.
 The winner shall be the students who has the best overall written, verbal, and visual presentation as identified by a pre-determined rubric.
 Students who present in that spring's or in the past fall's convocation will be eligible for this award.
-This honor includes a plaque and recognition through department promotion and on a public display in Aven Hall.
+This honor includes a plaque and recognition through department promotion.